oracle/graal/substratevm/DEBUGINFO.md

 One goal of the implementation is to make it simple to configure your debugger so that it can identify the relevant source file when it stops during program execution.
-The native image generator tries to achieve this by accumulating the relevant sources in a suitably structured file cache.
+The native image generator tries to achieve this by accumulating the relevant sources in a file cache.

 The native image generator uses different strategies to locate source files for JDK runtime classes, GraalVM classes and application source